Cherry M8, MD and MJ

 - Choice of solid gold alloy, solid silver alloy or gold-plated switch contacts

 Cherry issued an end-of-life notification for M8 on the 31st of July 2013, and set the 31st of October 2013 as the last-buy date.
 A small quantity of M84A-0100 was obtained for Deskthority by Robin Bithrey of Cherry UK, while 20 models remained available up to that date.
-Only M82, M84 and M85 were available by this point, with M81 being already discontinued.
+Only M82, M84, and M85 (a different but related series) were available by this point, with M81 being already discontinued.

 Hirose Cherry M8